jenkinsci/build-history-metrics-plugin/README.md

-Jenkins Quality Metrics Plugin
+Jenkins Build History Metrics Plugin
 ======================================

-This plugin provides metrics around quality.
+This plugin provides metrics based on all historical builds for a job.

 Currently supported metrics
 - Mean time to Failure